dyfet/busuto/FEATURES.md

 Safe slots is meant to ba a pure slot object for (lockable) data structures in memory.
 It is not meant to be used as a value store like std::array.
 Offset indexing allows the index to be a "meaningful" value rather than a 0 offset index.
 This lets code use an index of 0 to indicate an invalid index.

-There are no stl methods because you would simply iterate thru all slots and would never use "data value" type algorithms on it.
+Safe alsoprovides memory safe C char ptr operations.
+There is also a fixed sized (templated) stringbuf class that lets you create a string type that is very friendly to integration with C strings.
+A new memory safe version of getline is provided to read lines into a stringbuf or a fixed char array.

 ## scan.hpp